 This man-made location is popular for those living in Orleans (it’s officially listed as Cumberland on the City of Ottawa website).
 It’s a storm pond drain area with a gradual dip that will still provide plenty of thrills.
 There’s no direct parking, so you’ll need to find something along the street.

-If big thrills are what you’re after, we recommend Carlington Park in Westboro…if you dare.
+If big thrills are what you’re after, we recommend Carlington Park…if you dare.
 A retired ski hill, Carlington has the steepest, fastest runs in town, plus a cool old chairlift to explore.
 Local sledders often carve out jumps and twists and turns for extra fun.
 Park at the nearby Dulude Arena on Clyde and prepare for a (well rewarded) hike up.

 Walter Baker Park